The Manhattan Rare Book Company

 (details)

-BREE, Charles Robert.
-A History of the Birds of Europe not Observed in the British Isles.
-London: Groombridge and Sons, 1859, 1860, 1862, 1863.
-Quarto, contemporary three-quarter morocco gilt, marbled endpapers.
-Four volumes.
-First editions of Charles Bree's exquisitely illustrated History of the Birds of Europe.
+FIRST EDITIONS of Charles Bree's exquisitely illustrated History of the Birds of Europe.
 Complete with 238 hand-colored tinted lithographed plates (180 of birds, 58 of eggs).
+Five volumes in handsome contemporary three-quarter morocco gilt. $2900.

 (details)

-(BRUNELLESCHI, Umberto).
-Miomandre, Francis de.
-Le Radjah de Mazulipatam.
-(Paris): Mornay, 1926.
-Octavo, original pictorial wrappers; glassine.
-Limited edition, one of only 468 numbered copies on Holland van Gelder, with 14 full-page color pochoir plates and 54 color pochoir vignettes by Brunelleschi.
+LIMITED EDITION, one of only 468 numbered copies on Holland van Gelder (out of a total edition of 500 copies), with 14 full-page color pochoir plates and 54 color pochoir vignettes by Brunelleschi.
 One of the most highly regarded books illustrated by Brunelleschi.
+A fine copy. $1900.

 (details)